-How to Test React Native App on My Phone (Beginner Friendly Tutorial) 2026
+How to Test React Native App on My Phone

-While you are creating a mobile application with React Native the first thing you will do is to run your app in your real mobile phone.
+While you are creating a mobile application with React Native, the first thing you will do is to run your app in your real mobile phone.
 While emulators are useful, there is no substitute for testing on a real device with respect to performance, responsiveness and real-world behavior.
 This tutorial will tell you how to test react native app on my phone

 Whether you use Android or iOS, we’ll walk through step-by-step the process to test a React Native app on my phone.
 This works very well if you are just getting started with mobile app development using React Native and want a streamlined workflow for how to test react native app on my phone.